Isle of Skye guide

 Sights and attractions

-Portree Harbor - A traditional fishing harbor that also serves as a departure point for various boat trips.
-You can aim to watch dolphins, whales or seabirds, for example.
+Portree Harbor - The traditional fishing port also serves as a starting point for various boat trips.
+You can go dolphin, whale or seabird watching, for example.
+Be sure to try fresh seafood or freshly caught fish in one of the popular restaurants.

 Accommodations